SolidLabResearch/WhatsInAPod/content/conclusion.md

 into the container meta-model.
-This hinders the Solid promise of data and application independence: while the data itself contains explicit semantics that can be interpreted by apps, the organization of that data is such that it its storage and retrieval necessitates out-of-band contracts between different applications, resulting in significant app-to-app coupling and subsequently systematic breakage when ad-hoc APIs eventually evolve.
+This hinders the Solid promise of data and application independence: while the data itself contains explicit semantics that can be interpreted by apps, the organization of that data is such that its storage and retrieval necessitates out-of-band contracts between different applications, resulting in significant app-to-app coupling and subsequently systematic breakage when ad-hoc APIs eventually evolve.